wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-azure-cli.md

 <properties
-   	pageTitle="Create Hadoop, HBase, or Storm clusters on Linux in HDInsight using the cross-platform Azure CLI | Windows Azure" description="Learn how to create Linux-based HDInsight clusters using the cross-platform Azure CLI, Azure Resource Manager templates, and the Azure REST API.
+   	pageTitle="Create Hadoop, HBase, or Storm clusters on Linux in HDInsight using the cross-platform Azure CLI | Azure" description="Learn how to create Linux-based HDInsight clusters using the cross-platform Azure CLI, Azure Resource Manager templates, and the Azure REST API.
 You can specify the cluster type (Hadoop, HBase, or Storm,) or use scripts to install custom components.." services="hdinsight" documentationCenter=""